Samhain: In Irish mythology

-The tale Aided Chrimthainn maic Fidaig ('The Killing of Crimthann mac Fidaig') tells how Mongfind kills her brother, king Crimthann of Munster, so that one of her sons might become king.
+The tale Aided Chrimthainn maic Fidaig ('The Killing of Crimthann mac Fidaig') tells how Mongfind kills her brother, King Crimthann of Munster, so that one of her sons might become king.
 Mongfind offers Crimthann a poisoned drink at a feast, but he asks her to drink from it first.
 Having no other choice but to drink the poison, she dies on Samhain eve.
-The Middle Irish writer notes that Samhain is also called Féile Moingfhinne (the Festival of Mongfind or Mongfhionn), and that "women and the rabble make petitions to her" at Samhain.
+The Middle Irish writer notes that Samhain is also called Féile Moingfhinne (the Festival of Mongfind or Mongfhionn) and that "women and the rabble make petitions to her" at Samhain.

 Many other events in Irish mythology happen or begin on Samhain.
 The invasion of Ulster that makes up the main action of the Táin Bó Cúailnge ('Cattle Raid of Cooley') begins on Samhain.
 As cattle-raiding typically was a summer activity, the invasion during this off-season surprised the Ulstermen.
 The Second Battle of Magh Tuireadh also begins on Samhain.
-The Morrígan and The Dagda meet and have sex before the battle against the Fomorians; in this way the Morrígan acts as a sovereignty figure and gives the victory to the Dagda's people, the Tuatha Dé Danann.
+The Morrígan and The Dagda meet and have sex before the battle against the Fomorians; in this way, the Morrígan acts as a sovereignty figure and gives the victory to the Dagda's people, the Tuatha Dé Danann.
 In Aislinge Óengusa ('The Dream of Óengus') it is when he and his bride-to-be switch from bird to human form, and in Tochmarc Étaíne ('The Wooing of Étaín') it is the day on which Óengus claims the kingship of Brú na Bóinne.

 Several sites in Ireland are especially linked to Samhain.
-Each Samhain a host of otherworldly beings was said to emerge from the Cave of Cruachan in County Roscommon.
+Each Samhain, a host of otherworldly beings was said to emerge from the Cave of Cruachan in County Roscommon.
 The Hill of Ward (or Tlachtga) in County Meath is thought to have been the site of a great Samhain gathering and bonfire; the Iron Age ringfort is said to have been where the goddess or druid Tlachtga gave birth to triplets and where she later died.

 In The Stations of the Sun: A History of the Ritual Year in Britain (1996), Ronald Hutton writes: "No doubt there were [pagan] religious observances as well, but none of the tales ever portrays any".
-The only historic reference to pagan religious rites is in the work of Geoffrey Keating (died 1644), but his source is unknown.
+He says that the only historical reference to pagan religious rites is in the work of Geoffrey Keating (died 1644), whose source is unknown.
 Hutton says it may be that no religious rites are mentioned because, centuries after Christianization, the writers had no record of them.
 Hutton suggests Samhain may not have been particularly associated with the supernatural.
-He says that the gatherings of royalty and warriors on Samhain may simply have been an ideal setting for such tales, in the same way that many Arthurian tales are set at courtly gatherings at Christmas or Pentecost.
+He says that the gatherings of royalty and warriors on Samhain may have been an ideal setting for such tales, in the same way that many Arthurian tales are set at courtly gatherings at Christmas or Pentecost.